 The required weekly lecture and reflection opportunities will integrate outside and inside class experiences.
 In addition to the course master, guest lecturers will be invited to present information about how they learned to practice patient-centered pharmacy.
-Client populations encountered as part of this course include a diverse group in the College of Pharmacy | 30 South 2000 East | (801) 581-6731 context of their community.
+Client populations encountered as part of this course include a diverse group in the context of their community.
 For example, agency clients with chronic diseases such as diabetes, cancer, blindness, may also be classified as "low-income" or a member of an immigrant culture.
 The student's individual experience will help them better understand how to provide care that is relevant, meaningful, and appropriate in the context of the community.
 In groups, students will also present information about their community partner and assigned client(s) to their peers.
 Weekly lectures will also encourage thoughtful student participation.